 - This requirement shall not apply to assembly occupancies used exclusively for religious worship with an occupant load not exceeding 2000.

-- The ratio of trained crowd managers to occupants shall be permitted to be reduced where, in the opinion of the authority having jurisdiction, the existence of an approved, supervised automatic sprinkler system and the nature of the event warrant.
+- The ratio of trained crowd managers to occupants shall be permitted to be reduced where, in the opinion of the authority having jurisdiction (AHJ), the existence of an approved, supervised automatic sprinkler system and the nature of the event warrant.
 For the purpose of this document the AHJ would be a State of Vermont Fire Marshal or his/her designee.

-Training shall be provided through the Environmental, Health & Safety Department
+Training shall be provided through the Environmental, Health & Safety Department on a regular basis.

 Departments wishing to hire student crowd managers should contact student employment office for additional information on student availability.
 Email: firstname.lastname@example.org or phone 443-5377.
 Anyone being employed to perform Crowd Manager duties must take the College workshop.
-The on-line training is not enough.

 Employees or attendants of assembly occupancies shall be instructed in the proper use of portable fire extinguishers and other manual fire suppression equipment where provided.